frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 More of our near-term goals are collected in this [issue](https://github.com/SciML/StochasticDiffEq.jl/issues/182).

-## Adjoint sensitivity methods for SDEs
+## Adjoint Sensitivity Methods for SDEs

 The adjoint sensitivity method is well known to compute gradients of solutions to ordinary differential equations (ODEs).
 Recently, this method was generalized to SDEs[^3].
 Importantly, this new method has different complexities in terms of memory consumption or computation time as compared with forward- or reverse-mode automatic differentiation (AD) approaches.
 While forward mode AD is memory efficient, it scales poorly in time with increasing number of parameters.
 On the contrary, reverse-mode AD, i.e., a direct backpropagation through the solver, has a huge memory footprint.